The Future of Film Promotion Series (Movie Marketing Case Study).

 We integrated our tracking tools into the Grand Teatret ticketing system.
 We did this to show how powerful online advertising can be in driving ticket sales for independent film.
 You can read more about the project here.

-We found that cinemas are potentially missing out on important revenue opportunities that can be achieved through digital marketing once the advertising is connected to the audience data collected around ticketing transactions.
+We found that cinemas are potentially missing out on important revenue opportunities that can be achieved through digital marketing campaigns once the advertising is connected to the audience data collected around ticketing transactions.
 From the following cases we show that for every £1 invested a cinema can make £2.47 in direct ticket sales if they take an e-commerce approach to digital marketing and advertising.
-The following case studies highlight these results and the important points of learning that were gained.
+The following film marketing case studies highlight these results and the important points of learning that were gained.

 Key Results from Tests 1 and 2